Estimating spatially varying health effects of wildland fire smoke using mobile health data: Smoke Sense data application

 \subsection{Analysis for cities and national parks}

 We fit the local model to several cities including Spokane, Portland, Seattle, San Diego (SD), San Francisco (SF), Los Angeles (LA), Reno and Las Vegas (LV), as well as prominent national parks including Okanogan-Wenatchee National Forest (OW), Boise, Yosemite National Park (Yosemite), Death Valley National Park (DV), Joshua Tree National Park (Joshua), Lassen National Forest (Lassen).
-Figure \ref{fig:CIs-for-the-cities} shows a forest plot of the point estimates and confidence intervals for $\psi$.
-The results are consistent with our findings in Section \ref{subsec:Local-constant-estimation} that the users in the southwest locations have significant beneficial treatment effect while the users in the northwest do not.
-As shown in the right panel of Figure \ref{fig:CIs-for-the-cities}, the disjoint confidence intervals confirm there is a spatially varying treatment effect.
+Figure \ref{fig:CIs-for-the-cities} shows a forest plot of the point estimates and confidence intervals for $\delta$.
+The results align with our discoveries in Section \ref{subsec:Local-constant-estimation} that a majority of users in southwest locations (e.g., LA, SD, and Joshua) have significant beneficial treatment effects, whereas such pronounced benefits are uncommon in the northwest.
+The right panel of Figure \ref{fig:CIs-for-the-cities} provides further evidence with location-specific confidence intervals, confirming the existence of a spatially diverse treatment effect.